This History of Printmaking

 The 15th Century

-Metal engraving, the first intaglio printing form, arrived a few decades later and soon became the most popular printmaking technique for its refined results.
+- Metal engraving: The first intaglio printing form, metal engraving swiftly became the most popular printmaking technique for its refined results, traveling to Italy and throughout Europe.
 The images combined tiny dots and short cuts punched into the surface.
 Unlike woodcuts, the metal matrix’s sunken areas held the ink, which was transferred onto paper.
 The earliest known intaglio print is the 1446 German print, “The Flagellation.”
-The technique soon traveled to Italy and throughout Europe.

 The 16th Century

-Another notable master from the era, Albrecht Altdorfer, was the first to print landscapes as subjects rather than as backgrounds.
-The Flemish engraver, Hendrik Goltzius, used his cuts to imitate different surfaces and textures.
-In Italy, Marcantonio Raimondi’s rise marked a turning point in the printmaking art form.
-A technical master rivaling Dürer, he became the engraver to Raphael.
+- Marcantonio Raimondi: As an Italian technical master rivaling Dürer, Raimondi became the engraver to Raphael.
 He printed reproductions of the famous painter’s work and was influential in reducing printmaking from an original art form to the craft of reproducing famous works.

 The 17th Century

-Italy-based French artist Jacques Callot gained the most acclaim as the first printmaker to use repeated acid bitings to create tonal variations.
+- Jacques Callot: A French artist based in Italy, he was the first printmaker to use repeated acid bitings to create tonal variations.
 He also used his own custom-made etching needle to recreate the swelling and tapering lines characteristic of engraving.

-In the Netherlands, etching saw another creative explosion.
-Hercules Seghers, a true experimenter, created many unorthodox prints, such as printing on colored canvases or placing white lines on dark backgrounds.
-He developed a unique style dominated by rocky landscapes.
-While many artists in Holland created masterful etchings, the famous Rembrandt has stood the test of time.
+- Rembrandt: One of many artists from Holland, his work has stood the test of time.
 Through his roughly 300 plates, he rendered everything from religious and historical subjects to the most mundane activities.
 He explored every possibility of the etched line and later experimented by combining etching and drypoint.

 During this century, the Japanese art form ukiyo-e emerged, marking a break from the culture’s heavily Chinese-influenced works.
 These refined and highly stylized woodcuts depicted everyday life.
 The first master of the form was Hishikawa Moronobu, who used street scenes, peddlers and crowds as subject matter.